 Instead, most like to take the lighted safe road and just produce the same thing in a different robe all over again.
 Now, some have seen the light (no pun intended) and started to put refreshing energy back into what never was.
 For instance, Diabulus in Musica and Epica both issued pretty sturdy new records that got my hopes up again.
-It is also fair to say that the many copy-cat soundalikes that pour in from the East are not necessarily helping to revive the genre neither.
+It is also fair to say that the many copycat soundalikes that pour in from the East are not necessarily helping to revive the genre either.

-So, it is a good thing that one comes across bands willing to be the flamebearers and step beyond the trivia trying to flood us.
-We are speaking about Mercy Isle and their 2016 début album Undying Fire.
+So, it is a good thing that one comes across bands willing to be the flame bearers and step beyond the trivia trying to flood us.
+We are speaking about Mercy Isle and their 2016 debut album Undying Fire.
 You could easily dismiss them as just another one of THEM.
 But only at first sight.
 Because once you start to listen to this pretty varied metal pizza, you just might start to think otherwise.

 The band got life injected back in 2014 by Kassandra Novell, the vocalist.
-They then soon got going with a couple of singles and a first EP in 2015.
+They soon got going with a couple of singles and a first EP in 2015.
 Now, the Dutch/American six-member band followed up with this here record.
 Mercy Isle secured themselves the assistance of Sander Gommans (After Forever, Kiske/Somerville, Trillium) and Amanda Somerville (Trillium, Kiske/Somerville, Avantasia).
-Amanda is also known as guest vocalist for Epica, just to pick the most famous one.
+Amanda is also known as a guest vocalist for Epica, just to pick the most famous one.
 She can actually be heard together with Kassandra on this mighty gothic platter in Saying Goodbye.

 Now their style does not really deliver anything new.
-The whole record positively screams Gothic and Symphonic Metal (or rock for some tracks).
+The whole record positively screams Gothic and Melodic Metal (or rock for some tracks).
 You’ll hear Delain-ish tainted melodies flowing over to you, sprinkled with a spoonful of Nightwish for taste.
 Together with kind of a re-invented duet that Within Temptation used to grace us with in Saying Goodbye.
 In essence, Mercy Isle deliver a cartload of varied and innovative tracks, plus a refreshing new wind injected into an oldish genre.

 Now, let me point out the stellar, yet somewhat underused vocal powers of Kassandra Novell.
 Big outcry, right?
 Underused?
 Well, she really impresses with a wide variety of styles and intonations throughout the record.
 But wait until you hear her belting out towards the end of Uncaged.
 Holy metal cow, attagirl!
 I wish she would have turned the volume up like that more often.

-Record Rating: 7/10 | Label: Self-Released | Web: Official Site
+Record Rating: 7/10 | Label: Self-Released | Web: Facebook